 Our testers hit the roads to find out which car GPS devices or smartphone apps are worth taking on your next trip.

-For apps we look through the various online stores to see the most popular smartphone GPS apps and take them out on the road.
-For GPS devices we analyse the local sales figures to determine the most popular models from companies such as TomTom, Garmin and Navman.
+For apps we look through the various online stores to see the most popular smartphone GPS apps and take them out on the road to see how well they perform.
+We test the latest version of the app, on contemporary, mid to high-end iOS and Android devices.

-- Regional performance: Scott checks various addresses for accuracy in various states.
+- Regional: We check various business addresses for accuracy in various states.
 If the address can't be found and the business is not a point of interest either, then the score is zero for that address.

 Ease of use

-- Apps: Scott assesses how easy it is to install the app and use the menu structure on the touchscreen.
-He also looks at the quality of the display data such as distance to next turn and street name and turn direction symbols.
+- Apps: We assess how easy it is to install the app and use the menu structure on the touchscreen.
+We also look at the quality of the display data such as distance to next turn, street name and turn direction symbols.

 - Devices: We assess how useful the GPS's instructions are, how easy it is to attach and remove the unit, and whether it vibrates during travel.
 We also look at how easy it is to use the menu structure on the touchscreen and, where supplied, whether it's necessary to use a stylus to navigate the menu.

 - Verbal instructions are assessed on the quality of the voice, timing of turn and other instructions, how clear the instructions are, and whether it's possible to rely on verbal instructions without looking at the screen.

 Speed of map refresh

-- He checks how long it takes the GPS to recover after a missed turn, and after coming out of a tunnel with a planned turn-off immediately after the tunnel exit.
+- We check how long it takes the GPS to recover after a missed turn, and after coming out of a tunnel with a planned turn-off immediately after the tunnel exit.

 - ease of use (20%)